serverless/components/README.md

 ##### Set parameters

-`serverless param set --name id=param --name age=12 --app test --stage dev`
+`serverless param set id=param age=12 [--app test] [--stage dev]`

+- User can set multiple parameters once, use `paramName=paramValue`
-If user does not set app or stage, CLI will read from config file or use default values
+- If user does not set app or stage, CLI will read from config file or use default values

 ###### List parameters

-`serverless param list --name id --app test --stage dev`
+`serverless param list [--app test] [--stage dev]`

 - If user does not set app or stage, CLI will read from config file or use default values
-- If user doese set any name for listing, CLI will show the all parameters for current stage and app
+- CLI will show the all parameters for current stage and app

 ##### [Use parameters in serverless.yml](https://www.serverless.com/framework/docs/dashboard/parameters#using-a-parameter-in-serverlessyml)